-What changes when IT transitions from a VMware vSphere-based virtual infrastructure to a VMware vCloud-based software-defined data center?
+What changes when IT transitions from a VMware vSphere-based virtual infrastructure to a VMware vCloud-based software-defined

 Here's an IaaS example: A company's development group has been testing a new revision of their e-commerce app stack in their virtual data center (VDC).
 The e-commerce vApp is made up of two database servers and four Web servers.
 End users and customer beta testers vet the app, deeming it ready for full-scale deployment.